undersea-nate/dc_bike_trip_project/airflow/README.md

     )
 ```

-One benefit of Google BigQuery over other Data Warehouses (such as Redshift) is that BigQuery can automatically detect the correct column type without having to be explicitely defined.
+BigQuery can automatically detect the correct column type without having to be explicitely defined.
 This can be changed later but is very helpful at this stage of data processing.

 ### bq_create_partitioned_table_job